Universal Vessel Segmentation for Multi-Modality Retinal Images: Universal Retinal Vessel Segmentation Model

 \subsubsection{Loss Formulation}

-Finally, the persistent topological loss and the perceptual topological loss are used with a conventional pixel-wise BCELoss:
+Finally, the persistent topological loss and the perceptual topological loss are used with a conventional pixelwise BCELoss:

-where $x_{i}$ and $y_{i}$ are the per-pixel predicted likelihood value and the ground truth value. $n$ is the totoal number of pixels in the image.
-The topological loss functions are controlled by weights $\lambda_{tc}$, $\lambda_{ts}$:
+where $x_{i}$ and $y_{i}$ are the per-pixel predicted likelihood values and the ground truth value. $n$ is the total number of pixels in the image.
+The topological loss functions are controlled by weights $\lambda_{tc}$ and $\lambda_{ts}$:

 to jointly optimize the segmentation network.